harsha0571/cisco_exercises/README.md

   show etherchannel load-balance

  ## wlan
- In config panel,
+ >In config panel,
  configure management , dhcp and Wireless Lans
  then power on the access point by draging the power adapter to   the port
  then enable dhcp on the access point
- on laptop power off take out ethernet module and replace with wireless module and connect
+ on laptop power off take out ethernet module and replace with wireless module and connect using the predefined passphrase